PAGE CONTENTS

 Features

-• Secure 5G NTN end-to-end communications data protection from the IoT device to the application server using encryption and authentication adapted to 5G NTN and constrained devices.
+• Protects data from Internet of Things (IoT) devices to application servers using encryption and authentication tailored to 5G non-terrestrial networks (NTN) and devices.

-• Secure roaming interfaces helping to protect subscriber data and signalling between satellite and mobile operators.
+• Protect signalling between satellite and network operators.

 Challenges